4 min read

 Deliver — Transmission of the malware is initiated by either the target (users browse to a malicious Web presence, leading to the dropping of malware, or they open a malicious PDF file) or by the attacker (SQL injection or network service exploitation).
 EventTracker Enterprise provides security analytics and network behavioral analysis integrated with threat intelligence to detect such attempts.

 Exploit — After delivery to the user or endpoint, malware will gain a foothold by exploiting a known vulnerability.
 Sadly it is most likely that a patch has been available for months or years but not implemented.
-The EventTracker Enterprise vulnerability assessment service provides a managed service to systematically discover vulnerabilities and make it easier to remediate them thereby reducing the attack surface.
+The EventTracker Enterprise vulnerability Management service provides a managed service to systematically discover vulnerabilities and make it easier to remediate them thereby reducing the attack surface.

 Install — Usually this is a remote-access trojan (RAT), stealthy in its operation, allowing persistence or “dwell time” to be achieved.
 The attacker seeks to control this without alerting the defenders.
 EventTracker Enterprise technology includes Endpoint Threat Detection features which catches threats that evade the signature based anti virus.
 The Change Audit (aka FIM) feature tracks file changes at endpoints and is a robust technique to detect unwanted installation.